devopsengineerDan/Daniel_project/Backup.md

        🚀 MEANINGFUL TIME,SPACE && MATTER
        🚀 MEANINGLESS TIME,SPACE && MATTER

-       Consious Master | Universe is Hallucination
+       Conscious Master | Universe is Hallucination
        Nothing is Random | nothing is random
        Nothing is Everything | everything is nothing